See the Rugged Skies

 Getting Started with Stargazing

 1. Choose your stargazing spot.
-Lucky for us, Ramblers has a lot of great places to stargaze, most notably the five we highlight here.
+Lucky for us, Beaver County has a lot of great places to stargaze, most notably the five we highlight here.
 Choose from Eagle Point, Puffer Lake and Big Flat, Three Creeks Reservoir and Strawberry Flat, Big John Flat, or Rock Corral.

 2. Invest in a red flashlight.
 After giving your eyes 15 minutes to adjust to the darkness, use a flashlight with red light.
 Red light has a different effect on your eyes so they won’t have to get accustomed to the dark every time.
 Alternatively, you can also wrap some red cellophane over a regular flashlight.